Cosmo-Tech/cosmotech-api-python-client/docs/DatasetApi.md

 Refresh data on dataset from dataset's source

 Refresh dataset from parent source.
 At date, sources can be:      dataset (refresh from another dataset)      Azure Digital twin      Azure storage      Local File (import a new file)  During refresh, datas are overwritten

 ### Example

-* OAuth Authentication (oAuth2AuthCode):

 ```python
 import cosmotech_api